emtpb/plutho/README.md

 # plutho - Python Library for coUpled THermo-piezOelectric simulations

-This package implements the finite element method (FEM) for thermo-piezoelectric systems in Python.
-The solvers are written from scratch only by using numpy/scipy as well as gmsh for generating the used meshes.
+This library implements the finite element method (FEM) for various thermoi-piezoelectric systems in Python.
+The solvers are written using numpy and scipy as well as gmsh for generating 2D meshes.
-Currently the simulation of piezoelectric ceramics (discs and rings) are supported.
-The simulations are done in an axisymmetric model such that the ceramics have a rectangular cross section.
+The models are always assumed to be rotational symmetric but besides that arbitray geometies can be simulated.
+Excitations and material parameters can be set freely based on the definition of physical groups in gmsh.

 ## Features

+Right now various simulation types are supported:
-- Simulation of thermal field in time domain
+- Heat condution simulation in time domain
-- Simulation of piezoelectric (electro-mechanical) field in time and frequency domain
+- Piezoelectric simulation (coupled mechanical and electrical field) in time and frequency domain
-  - Calculation of charges and impedances in time and frequency domain
+- Coupled thermo-piezoelectric simulations in time domain
-- Simulation of a thermo-piezoeletric field in time domain
+- Nonlinear piezoelectric simulations using mechanical quadratic nonlinearities in time and frequency domain

-  - Calculation of mechanical losses which are used as a source for the thermal simulation
+Additionaly there helper classes for specific coupled simulation types:
+- Thermo-piezoelectric simulation in time domain with mechanical loss calculation for hamonic exictations with a subsequent separate heat conduction simulation utilizing the averaged mechanical losses
-- Coupled simulation of a thermo-piezoelectric and a single thermal simulation where the thermo-piezoelectric simulation can be in time or frequency domain
+- Thermo-piezoelectric simulation in frequency domain with a subsequent heat conduction simulation in time domain which can utilize temperature dependent material parameters## Installation
-- Nonlinear simulation using material nonlinearity and third order elastic constants
-  - Time stationary simulation
-  - Time dependent simulation
-- Automatic mesh generation with gmsh
-- Exporting functions to plot the fields in gmsh or as csv files
-- Supporting disc and ring shapes for piezoelectric ceramics

-## Installation

 The package can be cloned using git and installed using pip install.
 It is recommended to install and activate a python virtual environment first.